starnowski/posmulten/README.md

 For example let's assume that the name of session property that stores current tenant identifier is "c.c_ten".
 The function that set value for this property is set_current_tenant_id(VARCHAR(255)) and function that return its value is called get_current_tenant_id().
 If opening connection as user for which the RLS was configured it is required to set tenant identifier.
-Below there is example that show what happend in situation when tenant identifier is not set.
+Below there is example that show what happens in situation when tenant identifier is not set.
+<b>Important</b>, all examples were generated in the Postgres database in version 9.6.
 ```sql
 SELECT * FROM users;
 ```